zbyju/obsidian/1. Fleeting notes/Statnice/AM1/NI-WI-6.md

 - IP addresses get cached and can take hours to redistribute the load
 - Can’t do any further optimizations based on load or health
 ## Reverse-Proxy LB
-Reverse-proxy chooses the app instance, it can do so based on
+Reverse-proxy chooses the app instance, it can do so based on load, healthchecks.
+- More comprehensive - based on current load, health
+- Problems with having the same user using the same server - for stateful operations

+###
 ## Client-side LB